MJeorrett/Estimatey/README.md

 - Data quality warnings
     - If parent is complete but children aren't.
     - Ticket in progress but no user assigned.
+    - Ticket in progress but no branch created.
-    - Ticket as been in progress for too long.
+    - Ticket has been in progress for too long.
     - Ticket or User Story doesn't have a feature.
     - User not specified as Developer, Designer etc.
 - PR analytics